Frank Edwards (gospel musician): Early life

 Frank Ugochukwu Edwards was born into a family of seven in Enugu state of Nigeria.
-He has five siblings.
-He began singing at the age of ten, and learned to play the piano from his father when he was young.
+He has seven siblings.
+He began playing the piano when he was 7 and was self-taught.
 During his teenage years, he became a born again Christian.
 He has a lot of albums and many hit singles to his name.
 He has established himself as one of the best leading gospel artiste in Nigeria.

 Musical career

 Edwards is a producer and plays several musical instruments.
 He is a notable keyboardist.
 His debut album The Definition was released in 2008.
 It was a 14-track album and was distributed by Honesty Music.
 His second album Angels on the Runway was released in 2010, and his third album Unlimited was released in 2011.
 Tagjam was released in November 2011.
-In 2013 he appeared in the live performance of Sinach's "I know who I am" video.
+In 2013, he appeared in the live performance of Sinach's "I know who I am" video.
 He is known for his high pitched voice.
 Besides being an artist with many songs that cover a variety of musical genres, he is also a music producer and a master mixer.
-As a result, Rocktown Records, which he owns, has a generation of upcoming talents including Gil Joe, King BAS, Nkay,and others.
-In 2016, he collaborated with famous American gospel artiste, Don Moen on an album Grace.
+As a result, Rocktown Records, which he owns, has a generation of upcoming talents including Gil Joe, King BAS, Nkay, and others.
+In 2016, he collaborated with American gospel artist Don Moen on an album Grace.
 His album Frankincense was produced in 2016.
 In 2018, he released an album for the Body of Christ titled Spiritual Music Season which includes songs like "Miyeruwe" (I Praise your Name), "You are Good", "Who dey run things" & "Praise Your Name".
-Still in 2018, he has collaborated with Nathaniel Bassey (Thy Will Be Done) and Jeanine Zoe (I'm in Love with You).
+Also in 2018, he collaborated with Nathaniel Bassey (Thy Will Be Done) and Jeanine Zoe (I'm in Love with You).